How to Automate Repetitive Computer Tasks (2024 Beginner’s Guide)

 - Macros: Recording a sequence of actions and replaying them later.
 This is a simple and quick way to automate repetitive tasks but can be fragile if the environment changes.

 - AI-Powered Automation: Leveraging artificial intelligence to understand and automate more complex and unstructured tasks.
-This approach is relatively new but promises to revolutionize automation by enabling computers to learn and adapt to changing circumstances.
+This approach is relatively new but promises to automation by enabling computers to learn and adapt to changing circumstances.

 Option 1: AutoHotkey – The Scripting Powerhouse